jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/comments/comments.rst

 .. note:: Comments can be applied only to whole table or table cell in tables.

-2. Right-click on the selection and click "Comment"
+2. Right-click the selection and click "Comment"

 .. image:: pic_comments/AddComment/AddCommentStep2.png
    :width: 600
    :align: center

-3. Alternatively, if envelope has no prior open comment threads you can expand comment section and click on Create link
+3. Alternatively, if envelope has no prior open comment threads you can expand comment section and click the "Create" link

 .. image:: pic_comments/AddComment/AddCommentStep3.png
    :width: 600